Item has been added

 Always keep in mind your local average frost dates - first frost and last frost.
 In the fall, as temperatures start to cool, the first day of the year a frost occurs is considered the first date.
 As the frosty weather continues to cool, this will start to frost tender plants.

 Watching the weather forecast and observing regional climatic patterns might help you pinpoint when late frost occurs in your area.
-If you want regionally specialized advice, you may also talk to people in gardening centers or county extension offices in your area.
+Knowing how to protect plants from frost results in a fruitful growing season.

 How to Protect Plants from Frost